camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/uipath.md

 ---
 id: uipath
 title: UIPath Connector
-description: Orchestrate your UIPath Bots with Camunda.
-You can create new queue items and get the result from it.
+description: Orchestrate your UIPath Bots with Camunda to create new queue items and get the result from it.
 ---

-The **UIPath Connector** allows you to orchestrate an UIPath bot from your BPMN process with [UIPath](https://cloud.uipath.com).
+The **UIPath Connector** allows you to orchestrate a UIPath bot from your BPMN process with [UIPath](https://cloud.uipath.com).

 ## Prerequisites